nushackers/nushackers-site/README.md

 First, since hugo uses [yaml]("http://en.wikipedia.org/wiki/YAML") as the markup for data.
 It's really simple, so just read about it first.

-With some knowledge of yaml, you can take a look at the `data` folder - it contains the data for displaying the Friday hacks in the index page, coreteam members in the `/about` page and coreteam alumni in the `/alumni` page.
+With some knowledge of yaml, you can take a look at the `content` folder - it contains the data for displaying the Friday hacks in the index page, coreteam members in the `/about` page and coreteam alumni in the `/alumni` page.
 More details below:

-`friday_hacks.yml` is for the Friday hacks (duh!).
+In data, `friday_hacks.yml` is for the Friday hacks (duh!).
 It contains a list (under `hacks`) of objects each with four fields: `speaker`, `from`, `title` and `venue`.
 Leave the `speaker` field empty to mark it as 'slot is open', or fill it up if it's filled up.
 For special occasion such as holidays, delete all fields and put `nohack` as the sole field with the reason as the value, e.g.

 ```yml
 - nohack: Good Friday